timboudreau/jnpm/README.md

 in a non-NetBeans specific way that could work on the command-line or with any other IDE.

 Doing it through npm, utilizing the native project metadata of a NodeJS project is the right way to do it, and should work for everyone.
-A nice little cross-platform launch script for AvatarJS that understands the structure of a Maven repo, and it can work for everyone, no IDE needed (there is a plugin already that will run AvatarJS stuff with Ant, but that's a little like riding a motorcycle by tying a rope to a tank and
+All that's needed to complement it is a nice little cross-platform launch script for AvatarJS that understands the structure of a Maven repo, and it can work for everyone, no IDE needed (there is a plugin already that will run AvatarJS stuff with Ant, but that's a little like riding a motorcycle by tying a rope to a tank and